A criterion for good reduction of Drinfeld modules and Anderson motives in terms of local shtukas: Introduction

 Anderson $A$-motives are function-field analogs of abelian varieties.
 For an abelian variety $\cA$ over a discretely valued field $K$ with residue field of characteristic $p$ there are criteria for good reduction in terms of local data.
 For a prime number $l\ne p$ the criterion of N\'eron-Ogg-Shavarevich \cite[\S1, Theorem 1]{Serre-Tate} states that $\cA$ has good reduction if and only if the $l$-adic Tate module $T_l\cA$ of $\cA$ is unramified as a $\Gal(K^\alg/K)$-representation.
 At the prime $p$ the criterion of Grothendieck \cite[Proposition~IX.5.13]{SGA7} (for $\cha(K)=0$), respectively de Jong~\cite[2.5]{dJ98} (for $\cha(K)=p$) states that $\cA$ has good reduction if and only if the Barsotti-Tate group $\cA[p^\infty]$ has good reduction.

 These criteria have function-field analogs for Anderson $A$-motives.
 The analog of the N\'eron-Ogg-Shavarevich-criterion was proved by Gardeyn~\cite[Theorem 1.1]{Gardeyn2}.
 In this article we simultaneously prove the analog of Grothendieck's and de Jong's criterion.
-Here the function-field analogs of Barsotti-Tate groups are local shtukas \cite[\S\S\,3.1, 3.2]{HDict} which are defined as follows.
+Here the function-field analogs of Barsotti-Tate groups are local shtukas \cite[\S\,2.1]{HHabil} which are defined as follows.
 Let $A_{o_L,\epspi}$ be the $\epspi$-adic completion of $A_{o_L}$.
 An (\emph{effective}) \emph{local shtuka at $\eps$ over $o_L$} is a pair $\uMhut=(\Mhut,F_{\Mhut})$ consisting of a finite free $A_{o_L,\epspi}$-module $\Mhut$ and an injective $A_{o_L,\epspi}$-homomorphism $F_{\Mhut}\:\sig^*\Mhut\pfeil\Mhut$ such that $\coker(F_{\Mhut})$ is a finite free $o_L$-module and is annihilated by a power of $\fJ$.
 The local shtuka associated with a good model $\ucM$ of an Anderson $A$-motive is $\uMhut(\ucM):=\ucM\otimes_{A_{o_L}}A_{o_L,\epspi}$.
+Strictly speaking effective local shtukas are the function field analogs of the $F$-crystals of Barsotti-Tate groups.
+The analogs of the latter are called \emph{$\eps$-divisible local Anderson-modules} and their category is equivalent to the category of effective local shtukas; see \cite{HS} for more details.
 Our analog of Grothendieck's and de Jong's reduction criterion is now the following

 {\bfseries Corollary~\ref{CorGoodRedCrit}.} {\it Let $\uM$ be an Anderson $A$-motive over $L$.
-Then $\uM$ has good reduction over $o_L$ if and only if there is an effective local shtuka $\uMhut$ at $\eps$ over $o_L$ and an isomorphism $\uM \otimes_{A_L} A_{o_L,\epspi}[\piinv]\cong \uMhut[\piinv]$. }
+Then $\uM$ has good reduction over $o_L$ if and only if there is an effective local shtuka $\uMhut$ at $\eps$ over $o_L$ and an isomorphism $\uM \otimes_{A_L} A_{o_L,\epspi}[\piinv]\cong \uMhut\otimes_{A_{o_L,\epspi}}A_{o_L,\epspi}[\piinv]$. }

+(In the body of the text we prove a slightly stronger statement.)
 This applies in particular if $\uM$ is the Anderson $A$-motive associated with a Drinfeld module $\phi$ over $L$ to give a criterion for good reduction of $\phi$ in terms of its associated local shtuka.
+The reformulation of this criterion in terms of the $\eps$-divisible local Anderson-module of $\phi$ is given in \cite{HS}.

+{\bfseries Acknowledgements.} We would like to thank the anonymous referee for his careful reading and for asking an interesting question which lead to the answer given in Remark~\ref{RemNotEquiv}.
+We also thank the Deutsche Forschungsgemeinschaft for supporting this research in form of SFB 878.